 For example, according to Nielsen statistics, 57% of baby boomers use tablets compared to 35% of Millennials.
 Gen Xers are the biggest users of social media compared to any other demographic group.
 And 95% of baby boomers use email regularly.
 Clearly when it comes to technology, devices and content across generations, uniformity is not the answer.

 I wanted to give people the space and the permission to be able to spark creativity, whether that’s a little “c” with everyday stuff or a big “C” creativity.

-The focus of “Lifescale” is not really about technology, Solis says.
-It’s more about the decisions you make in your relationship with technology, aptly called “lifescaling.”
+The focus of his book “Lifescale” is not really about technology, Solis says.
+It’s more about the decisions you make in your relationship with technology, aptly called lifescaling.
 The themes are broader, from mindfulness to values, but his main goal was to help the reader reignite creativity in the face of distractions.

-In case you think that distraction in the digital age is exaggerated, consider one survey from technology company Asurion that found that Americans check their mobile phones an average of 80 times a day.
-The most ubiquitous users reported checking their phones 300 times a day.
+Digital distraction is not exaggerated.
+One survey found that Americans check their phones an average of 80 times a day.
+The most ardent users reported checking their phones 300 times a day.

 Pulled back from the edge (8:02)

-When it comes to brand marketing, what I’m asking is to think from an artist’s standpoint so that means originality, creativity, some sense of personal inspiration and then you use technology as an enabler for that.
+When it comes to brand marketing, think from an artist’s standpoint; that means originality, creativity, some sense of personal inspiration and technology as an enabler for that.